Skip to content

 uhoh(msg)

-Throwing an error to the interpreter with the specified details and stop the program.
+Throws an error to the interpreter with the specified details and stops the program.

 uhoh("math is broken!!");